Bioprocessing in a Post COVID-19 World

 Accelerated timelines leave no room for uncertainty or unnecessary challenges related to documentation, stability, critical impurities, and other factors related to raw materials, quality, and consistency.
 No matter how much emphasis is placed on speed, it remains understood that no compromises to patient safety can be tolerated.

 Learn more as Avantor's Dr. Ger Brophy provides his insights to GEN.

 We bring our regulatory, quality and technical expertise to virtually every step of production process to drive the efficiency that enables treatments to get to the patients and communities that need them, quickly and safely.

 Executive Vice President, Biopharma Production

-Dr. Ger Brophy is Executive Vice President, Biopharma Production at Avantor.
-In his current role, he is responsible for developing and implementing Avantor’s Biopharma Production offering to support current and future customer needs.
+Dr. Ger Brophy is our Executive Vice President, Biopharma Production.
+In his current role, Dr. Brophy is responsible for developing and implementing our Biopharma Production offering to support the current and future needs of our customers.
 Prior to joining Avantor, Dr. Brophy held a variety of research and development, strategy, advanced systems, and business development positions with GE Healthcare Life Sciences, GE Healthcare Medical Diagnostics and Amersham for nearly 30 years.
 Dr. Brophy earned a Bachelor of Science in biotechnology, as well as a doctorate in molecular biology from Dublin City University in Ireland.